If you know a thing or two about clothing fabrics, you might have heard the name ‘rayon’ before. But if you haven’t, then keep reading.

 - Absorbs moisture and stays cool in hot weather

-- Offers a luxurious and beautiful appearance
+- It offers a luxurious and beautiful appearance

 - Soft and comfortable to wear